gluethegiant/gtg-rack/README.md

 Connects standard effect sends and returns to your buses.

-Bus Route also contains an optional integrated sample delay on each return.
+Bus Route also contains an optional integrated sample delay on each send.
-These delays are designed for latency compensation.
+These delays can be used for latency compensation.
-For example, most effect modules in VCV Rack will create a delay of only one sample.
+For example, most effect modules in VCV Rack will create a latency of only one sample.
 If you route to an effect on the orange bus, you could add a one sample delay to your red bus to keep your audio in perfect sync.
-This latency compensation of one sample is hardly noticeable, but some effects, including external plugins, can require latency compensation to prevent unwanted phase issues.
+This latency compensation of one sample is hardly noticeable, but some effects, including external plugins, can require latency compensation to prevent unwanted phase or other issues.
 When latency is not documented by a plugin, a scope can be used to detect and correct for latency.

-The integrated sample delays can also be used for a subtle shift on a bus or a mix group or to create phase effects based on millisecond delays.
+The integrated sample delays can also be used to create phase effects, millisecond delays, or subtle time shifts on a bus or a mix group.
-The sample delays on Bus Route are limited to 999 samples so they can be light on resources and set easily (use CTRL to improve the accuracy of a VCV Rack knob).
+These delays are limited to 999 samples so they can be light on resources and set easily (use CTRL to improve the accuracy of a VCV Rack knob).

 * Three stereo sends for use with modular bus mixers
 * Three stereo returns for use with modular bus mixers
-* Three sample delay lines, one on each stereo bus return, for up to 999 samples of latency compensation
+* Three sample delay lines, one on each stereo bus send, for up to 999 samples of latency compensation

-Note: manually connect outputs to inputs on buses that need pass through.
+Note: manually connect outputs to inputs on all buses that need pass through.
 To merge the audio of sends and returns onto buses, the Exit Bus and Enter Bus modules can be used.

 ### 6. Enter Bus